edwards698/Seed-Studio-DigiSave/README.md

 - **Download the APK** [Here](https://play.google.com/store/apps)

-If you are a developer or tester, you can also build and run the app from source using Flutter (see the main README for instructions).
+If you are a developer or tester, you can also build and run the app from source using Flutter (see the main README for instructions).[Here](https://play.google.com/store/apps)

 ## Technology Stack Overview